arturnawrot/react-frontend-template/README.md

 ### Development

 1. First [clone the repo](#clone) if you have not done so already
 2. `cd my-project && cp .env.example .env` to copy the example environment variables.
-You'll need to add the `MONGODB_URL` from your Cloud project to your `.env` if you want to use S3 storage and the MongoDB database that was created for you.
+Update the MongoDB credentials (`MONGO_USERNAME`, `MONGO_PASSWORD`, `MONGO_DATABASE`) and `DATABASE_URL` in your `.env` file.
+If you're using Payload Cloud, you'll need to add the `DATABASE_URL` from your Cloud project to your `.env` if you want to use S3 storage and the MongoDB database that was created for you.

 3. `pnpm install && pnpm dev` to install dependencies and start the dev server
 4. open `http://localhost:3000` to open the app in your browser